towalink/doc/content/main.rst

 Towalink Overview
 =================

-The Towalink multi-site connectity solution consists of two parts: the Controller and the Nodes.
+The Towalink multi-site connectivity solution consists of two parts: the Controller and the Nodes.

 The Nodes are the router devices located at the different sites that shall be interconnected with each other.
 The interconnection is done securely using WireGuard tunnels via any available access.
-The interconnection topology can be configured flexibly as needed, full-mesh is the default.
+The interconnection topology can be configured flexibly as needed; full-mesh is the default.
 The Nodes run the Bird routing daemon to provide dynamic routing using BGP.
 Broken links are detected quickly using BFD.
 Built around such proven technology, Towalink delivers a powerful but still simple connectivity solution.

 The Controller manages all the Nodes conveniently from a central place.
 It is securely connected to the Nodes via WireGuard links.
 Node configuration is managed by the Controller using Ansible and rsync (securely via ssh over WireGuard).